-Python's package collections contains a sequence data type called named tuple.
-These objects behave just like the built-in tuple, with the same performance characteristics, but they also carry the ability to refer to items in the tuple by name as well as by index position.
+Python's package collections4 contains a sequence data type called named tuple.
+These objects behave just like the built-in tuple, with the same performance characteristics, but in addition they carry the ability to refer to items by name.
 This allows the creation of aggregates of data items:

 The first argument to collections.namedtuple is the name of the custom tuple data type to be created.
 The second argument is a string of space-separated names, one for each item that the custom tuple will take.
-The first argument and the names in the second argument must be valid Python identifiers.
+The first argument and the names in the second argument must be valid Python identifiers:

-''' [general_problems/tuples/namedtuple_example.py]
+''' [namedtuple_example.py]